 To provide information on the potential impacts of the prompt and seasonal market concepts, Analysis Group evaluated these options using a market simulation model of ISO-NE's capacity market.
 The model first constructs supply and demand curves and then "clears" the market by determining the prices and quantities that correspond with the intersection of the supply and demand curves.
 Figure 16 illustrates market clearing for one particular scenario: the forward-annual market structure for the 2028-29 commitment period.
 The supply curve reflects the assumed resource mix and the factors discussed below in Section V.C.1 that determine their offers.
 The demand curve, as discussed in Section V.C.2, is based on the adjusted Net ICR and Net CONE values.
-The market clears at the intersection of the two curves, which determines the clearing price and the quantity of capacity awarded a CSO.
-Capacity resources on the supply curve to the left of the intersection are resources that are awarded a CSO in the auction, and resources on the supply curve to the right of the intersection are units that are not awarded a CSO.
+The market clears at the intersection of the two curves, which determines the clearing price and the quantity of capacity awarded a CSO.161 Capacity resources on the supply curve to the left of the intersection are resources that are awarded a CSO.